 - (8) Beneficiaries with private health care coverage through a HMO certified under Minnesota Statutes, Chapter 62D, not including Medicare Supplements.
 Such Beneficiaries may enroll in MSC+ on a voluntary basis if the private HMO is the same as the MCO the person will select under MSC+. - (9) Beneficiaries with cost-effective employer-sponsored private health care coverage or who are enrolled in a non-Medicare individual health plan determined to be cost-effective, pursuant to Minnesota Statutes. §256B.69, subd.
 4, (b)(9). - (10) Enrollees who are absent from Minnesota for more than thirty (30) consecutive days but who are still deemed a resident of Minnesota by the STATE.
-Covered services for these Enrollees are paid by FFS. - (11) Persons participating in the Navigator Pilot in Minnesota Statutes, §254B.13, if applicable. - (12) Incarcerated persons; see section 3.5.3.1(14). - 3.1.5.2 The following exclusions apply to MSHO only: - Individuals who have Medicare coverage through United Mine Workers. - 3.1.5.3 The following exclusions apply to MSC+ only: - (1) Beneficiaries who are terminally ill as defined in Minnesota Rules, Part 9505.0297, subpart 2, item N. and who, at the time enrollment in MSC+ would occur, have an established relationship with a primary physician who is not a Network Provider in the MSC+ MCO. - (2) For MSC+, Beneficiaries receiving Medical Assistance on a Medical Spenddown basis.
+Covered services for these Enrollees are paid by FFS. - (11) Incarcerated persons; see section 3.5.3.1(14).

+3.1.5.2 The following exclusions apply to MSC+ only:

+- (1) Beneficiaries who are terminally ill as defined in Minnesota Rules, Part 9505.0297, subpart 2, item N. and who, at the time enrollment in MSC+ would occur, have an established relationship with a primary physician who is not a Network Provider in the MSC+ MCO. - (2) For MSC+, Beneficiaries receiving Medical Assistance on a Medical Spenddown basis.